12BV7: EL180

-Usage Outside of Television Reception
+Usage outside of television reception

-High-Fidelity Audio Equipment
+High-fidelity audio equipment

 Although intended for video signal pre-amplification, the relatively high Mu to bandwidth ratio of the 12BY7 and 12BY7A variants lead to their adoption in audio amplification equipment during the Hi-Fi era.
 There is some dispute in the audio community as to whether the 12DQ7 and 12BV7 variants are acceptable substitutes when discussing the psychoacoustics of various amplifiers.